mstksg/inCode/copy/entries/dependent-haskell-2.md

 receiver to know the internal structure beforehand.
 Remember, you can't even *load* a `Network i hs o` without knowing its complete structure!

-Because the complete structure of the network is not in the type, to serialize them, we have to encode it as a flag in the binary serialization.
+Because the complete structure of the network is not in the type, we need to encode it as a flag in the binary serialization so that the deserializer will know what constructors to expect and deserialize.
 We can write a simple function to get the `[Integer]` of a network's structure:

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "hiddenStruct ::"